itz-termux-dev/qdl-termux-no-root/README.md

 First install [Termux](https://f-droid.org/repo/com.termux_1022.apk) and [Termux:api](https://f-droid.org/repo/com.termux.api_1002.apk) from Fdroid or GitHub, dont use termux from playstore, that is a outdated version and it doesn't have the nessary pakages for the tool to run

+## After installing termux and termux api, open termux and run these commands in it

 # Give termux storage permission
 ```bash
 termux-setup-storage